Looking into the murky future with Denton ISD

 Simply put, district officials are predicting a new tax rate of $1.40660 per $100 of property valuation, which is roughly 6 cents lower than the current tax rate of $1.47.

-The average property value in Denton ISD in 2019 was $257,403, according to the Denton Central Appraisal District.
-A homeowner with that property value would pay $163 less with the lower tax rate, assuming there was not an increase to the appraised value for 2020.
+The average property value for homes in Denton ISD in 2019 was $257,403, according to the Denton Central Appraisal District.
+A homeowner with that property value would pay $163 less with the lower tax rate, assuming the home’s appraised value stayed the same for 2020.

 The tax rate reductions are tied to House Bill 3, the sweeping education reform bill passed by the Texas Legislature in 2019.
 Rising property values are meant to be offset by a lower property tax rate for school districts.
 The state government is meant to pick up the difference to make sure schools aren’t missing out on expected funds.